Raheny: Environment and Tidy Towns

 Raheny's voluntary Tidy Village Group drives activities for the Tidy Towns competition, and has helped the area win a number of civic awards.
 In 2006, the Raheny Business Association began to sponsor a part-time paid coordinator to help the group in its work.
 Raheny received a Highly Commended rating in the 2008 Tidy Towns competition, and the detailed report noted potential, with some further organisation, to win the competition outright.
 The following year, 2009, Raheny won the Best Urban Village award and was one of four areas of Dublin City to receive a commendation in the overall Tidy Towns competition.
 In 2014 Raheny again won the Best Urban Village award in the Tidy Towns competition.
 Raheny won the bronze medal in its category in the National Tidy Towns Competition every year from 2015 to 2019; the Tidy Towns contest was not held in 2020 due to the Covid-19 pandemic.

 The Raheny Way is a project developed by the Raheny Tidy Village group aimed at developing walking routes within the Raheny area.
 Routes identified take the walker past many historical and environmental attractions in the area.
-The Tidy Village group also runs community events such a Tallest Sunflower Competition and beach cleans.
+The Tidy Village group also runs community events such as Tallest Sunflower Competition and beach cleans.